futuredapp/Engineering-Handbook/docs/Teams/android/project_setup/20_firebase.md

 # Firebase

-Our projects use a dual Firebase setup, meaning there are ideally two Firebase projects - one for the development environment and one for the production environment.
+Our mobile application projects use a dual Firebase setup, meaning there are ideally two Firebase projects - one for the development environment and one for the production environment.

-!!! question "Why two projects?"
+!!! question "Why two Firebase projects?"
     Separate dev and prod Firebase projects provide several benefits:

     - **Clean Analytics**: Developer testing won't contaminate real user data.